maruohon/Minecraft-Overviewer/README.rst

  - assets/tinker/textures/blocks
-* Optionally, you can delete all the other directories from assets/<modname>/ leaving just the textures directory, and also from assets/<modname>/textures/ leaving just the blocks directory.
+* Optionally, you can delete all the other directories from assets/<modname>/ leaving just the textures directory, and also from assets/<modname>/textures/ leaving just the blocks directory (except BinnieMods - ExtraBees also needs the textures/tile/ directory!).
   In other words, you just need the blocks directories as listed above.
 * Finally, you will need to create and modify the overviewer render config file as usual.
 Set the texturepath to point to your resource pack directory or zip